imrancio/blog/content/posts/first-post/index.md

 ---
 title: 'First Blog Post'
 date: 2020-01-17
-description: 'This is the first official blog post detailing the development and deployment of this site'
+description: 'This is the first official blog post detailing the development of this static blog site'
 tags:
   [
     'gatsby',